A Shadow of the Past: Visual effects

 Visual effects for the episode were created by Industrial Light & Magic (ILM), Wētā FX, Method Studios, Rodeo FX, Cause and FX, Atomic Arts, and Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.
 ILM was responsible for the ocean effects throughout the season.
 Rodeo handled much of the Harfoot storyline, including environment augmentation, scale work, and fire and magic effects.
 Cantina Creative created transitions between locations using a map of Tolkien's world.

 Wētā returned from Jackson's films to work on the series.
 The company was responsible for the episode's prologue, the Forodwaith sequence, and the watchtower Ostirith in the Southlands.
 In-house visual effects supervisor Ken McGaugh said the biggest challenge of the prologue was the large number of Elves and Orcs that appear in the battle sequences, along with the addition of Fell beasts and Great Eagles flying above the battlefield which Wētā brought back from the films.
 A wide shot of Tirion, a city in Valinor, was one of the first visual effects shots worked on for the series.
 McKay felt the completed shot was "pretty spectacular", and it became the first image to be released for the project.
 Wētā based their digital environment for the frozen waterfall on Bowen Falls and the valley below Castle Mount in Milford Sound.
 A real frozen waterfall at Wye Creek near Queenstown was filmed as reference, just two weeks before it melted.

 The abandoned fortress Durnost in Forodwaith and the Snow-troll that lives there were also created by Wētā.
 Smith said they considered questions such as "Why is that Troll there?
 What does he do?
 How healthy or not is he?
 How old is he?
 How long has he been there?"
 They felt the Troll would be still for long periods of time, allowing ice to form that would crack once it moves.
 The face and head were designed by Howe, who did six or seven sketches of the Troll.
 He said the design came from various inspirations including his work on other Trolls for the films.
+Another creature that is seen in the episode is Tolkien's tree-like Ents, with several shown to be watching the meteor in the final sequence.